 2018 Study of the U.S. Institute on U.S. National Security Policymaking

-Competition closed!
-Next competition expected in 2018.
+Competition closed.
 Winter 2018 Study of the U.S. Institute (SUSI) for Scholars on U.S. National Security Policymaking will take place from January 4 to February 16, 2018 at the University of Delaware in Newark, DE.

 Study of the U.S. Institutes (SUSIs) for Scholars are intensive post-graduate level academic programs with integrated study tours whose purpose is to provide foreign university faculty and other scholars the opportunity to deepen their understanding of U.S. society, culture, values, and institutions.
 The ultimate goal of these Institutes is to strengthen curricula and to enhance the quality of teaching about the United States in academic institutions abroad.